JanZiolkowski/tin-homeworks-HTML/README.md

 It covers tasks concerning HTML & CSS, which are introductory part of this course.

-Tutor site: [Emil Wcisło, Msc.](https://users.pja.edu.pl/~ewcislo/) It will consist of 7 homeworks and one big project.
+Tutor site: [Emil Wcisło, Msc.](https://users.pja.edu.pl/~ewcislo/) It will consist of 2 introductory homeworks for the HTML and CSS.

 IMPORTANT !!! ! + TAB = > creates skeleton of the html file